tiared/notes.stuartpb.com/secret-trump.md

 ### Stormy (D)

-Stormy gets to know who Donald Trump is before anybody else: after the Republicans close their eyes and before Donald Trump puts his thumb up, Stormy gets to open her eyes and see the little thumb sticking up for a couple seconds.
+Stormy Daniels gets to know who Donald Trump is before anybody else: after the Republicans close their eyes and before Donald Trump puts his thumb down, Stormy gets to open her eyes and see the little thumb sticking up for a couple seconds.

-Stormy Daniels only wins if Donald Trump never gets to pass a Fascist policy (as President or CEO), or is Fired.
+Stormy only wins if Donald Trump never gets to pass a Fascist policy (as President or CEO), or is Fired.

 ### McConnell (R)